sarahdunbar/Hello-world/README.md

 The purpose of this challenge is to use Git and Github to create and submit a trivial Python program.

+Following is the procedure you will follow for submitting all of your programs:

 1. Create your Github account.
 2. [Fork](https://guides.github.com/activities/forking/) this repository to your own account (don't worry about cloning anything -- yet.)